Phillips 66 Bayway refinery workers to vote on contract Friday

-NEW YORK, Sept 7 Members of the Teamsters Union at Phillips 66's 238,000 barrel-per-day Bayway refinery in Linden, New Jersey, will vote Friday on whether to ratify their latest labor contract, as recommended by the union's executive board.
+NEW YORK Members of the Teamsters Union at Phillips 66's 238,000 barrel-per-day Bayway refinery in Linden, New Jersey, will vote Friday on whether to ratify their latest labor contract, as recommended by the union's executive board.

 Several quality of life issues including work rules, overtime pay, and scheduling changes could lead some union members to vote against the contract, according to a source familiar with the situation.